All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Stem Cell Activation

 Research on Thymosin Beta-4 has shown that it plays a role in activating hair follicle stem cells.
 A landmark study published in the Proceedings of the National Academy of Sciences demonstrated that Thymosin Beta-4 promoted hair growth in mice by stimulating the migration and differentiation of stem cells within the hair follicle .
-These stem cells are essential for regenerating the hair follicle during each growth cycle.
+These stem cells are important for regenerating the hair follicle during each growth cycle.

 Cellular Migration

 TB-500 promotes the migration of keratinocytes, the cells that form the primary structural component of hair.
-By enhancing the ability of these cells to move and organize, TB-500 may support the formation of stronger, healthier hair shafts .
+By enhancing the ability of these cells to move and organize, TB-500 may support the formation of stronger, healthier hair shafts.

 What the Research Shows